kbelleau/sebastian/README.md

 print all classful private IP ranges, and describe the IP address 192.168.86.4.

 `classip -rcs 10.10.10.3 1.2.3.4 169.254.0.24`
-print all classful information, and describe all IP address entered as arguments.
+print all information, and describe all IP address entered as arguments.

 ---